 In SPI mode, single or multiple byte transfers are supported, as well as MSB first or LSB first transfer formats.
-The AD9523 serial control port can be configured for a single bidirectional input/output pin (SDIO only) or for two unidirectional input/output pins (SDIO/SDO).
-By default, the AD9523 is in bidirectional mode.
+The AD9523-1 serial control port can be configured for a single bidirectional I/O pin (SDIO only) or for two unidirectional I/O pins (SDIO/ SDO).
+By default, the AD9523-1 is in bidirectional mode.
 Short instruction mode (8-bit instructions) is not supported.
 Only long (16-bit) instruction mode is supported.

-A write or a read operation to the AD9523 is initiated by pulling CS low.
+A write or a read operation to the AD9523-1 is initiated by pulling $\overline{\text{CS}}$ low.

-The CS stalled high mode is supported in data transfers where three or fewer bytes of data (plus instruction data) are transferred (see Table 25).
-In this mode, the $\overline{\text{CS}}$ pin can temporarily return high on any byte boundary, allowing time for the system controller to process the next byte. $\overline{\text{CS}}$ can go high only on byte boundaries; however, it can go high during either phase (instruction or data) of the transfer.
+The $\overline{CS}$ stalled high mode is supported in data transfers where three or fewer bytes of data (plus instruction data) are transferred (see Table 24).
+In this mode, the $\overline{CS}$ pin can temporarily return high on any byte boundary, allowing time for the system controller to process the next byte. $\overline{CS}$ can go high only on byte boundaries; however, it can go high during either phase (instruction or data) of the transfer.

 During this period, the serial control port state machine enters a wait state until all data is sent.
-If the system controller decides to abort the transfer before all of the data is sent, the state machine must be reset either by completing the remaining transfers or by returning $\overline{\text{CS}}$ low for at least one complete SCLK cycle (but fewer than eight SCLK cycles).
-Raising the $\overline{\text{CS}}$ pin on a nonbyte boundary terminates the serial transfer and flushes the buffer.
-In streaming mode (see Table 25), any number of data bytes can be transferred in a continuous stream.
-The register address is automatically incremented or decremented (see the SPI MSB/LSB First Transfers section). $\overline{\text{CS}}$ must be raised at the end of the last byte to be transferred, thereby ending streaming mode.
+If the system controller decides to abort the transfer before all of the data is sent, the state machine must be reset either by completing the remaining transfers or by returning $\overline{CS}$ low for at least one complete SCLK cycle (but fewer than eight SCLK cycles).
+Raising the $\overline{CS}$ pin on a nonbyte boundary terminates the serial transfer and flushes the buffer.

+In streaming mode (see Table 24), any number of data bytes can be transferred in a continuous stream.
+The register address is automatically incremented or decremented (see the SPI MSB/LSB First Transfers section). $\overline{CS}$ must be raised at the end of the last byte to be transferred, thereby ending streaming mode.